Why is the Dow dropping?

 But stocks are a higher-risk investment than bonds, which are backed by the United States Treasury.
 If bond yields start to rise, investors will want to take some of their money out of stocks and put it into safer bonds.

 Sure enough, bond yields hit a four-year high Friday.
+(They pulled back a bit on Monday.)
 The recent tax bill has forced the Treasury to borrow more money, which will put more bonds into play.
 A supply glut could devalue bonds.
 Prices and yields move in opposite directions, and bond buyers will want a higher yield (and lower price) to make it worth their investment.

 Inflation is bad for bonds, too.
 If borrowing costs increase, bond investors will want more return -- a higher yield.